 This month, we are thrilled to announce the opening of the State Library of North Carolina’s latest digital collection: the entire back catalog of this magazine — just in time for Christmas.

-It’s part of the quintessential Blue Ridge Parkway experience: to drive through one of our 25 parkway tunnels.
+It’s a quintessential part of the western North Carolina experience: driving through one of our 25 Blue Ridge Parkway tunnels.
 But if you’ve only thought about what you’ll see when you get to the other side, well, you’re missing something.
-This story will open your eyes to those dark holes in the mountains.

 Archie Davis, who helped found the Research Triangle Park, recognized in North Carolinians a desire to learn, to look ahead, to lead.
 Today, his vision continues to guide our world-famous research park.